Calavan/rainy-tulip-68f9d/src/pages/style-guide.md

 subtitle: >-
   The style guide provides you with a blueprint of default post and page styles.
   The style guide is also a great reference for suggested typographic treatment and styles for your content.
+N
 img_path: images/6.jpg
 template: page
 ---